 Washington, D.C.

-Following last night’s confirmation of Martha Williams as director of the U.S. Fish and Wildlife Service, Jamie Rappaport Clark, president and CEO of Defenders of Wildlife and former director of the U.S. Fish and Wildlife Service (1997-2001), issued the following statement:
+Following last night’s confirmation of Martha Williams as director of the U.S. Fish and Wildlife Service, Jamie Rappaport Clark, former president and CEO of Defenders of Wildlife and former director of the U.S. Fish and Wildlife Service (1997-2001), issued the following statement:

 “Defenders of Wildlife congratulates Martha Williams on her appointment as director of the U.S. Fish and Wildlife Service.
 Her strong leadership of a state wildlife agency and her knowledge of wildlife policy issues will benefit the department during the challenging years ahead.